• Skip to primary navigation

 These muffins are definitely best served hot from the oven, but they will keep for a few days.
 Store them in an airtight container at room temperature.
 The cinnamon sugar mixture will start to melt into the muffins and they may become sticky, but they still taste fine.

-CAN I MAKE THESE IN MINI MUFFIN PANS?
+CAN I MAKE THESE IN A MINI MUFFIN PAN?

 • Strawberry Nutella Muffins